 - Cool, moist skin

 You can prevent heat exhaustion by staying hydrated, taking breaks from strenuous physical activity, and wearing clothes that let sweat evaporate easily.
-However, if you or someone around you shows these signs, you need to make sure to take them seriously.
+However, if you or someone around you experiences one or more of the symptoms listed above, you need to make sure to take it seriously.

-Heat stroke is an emergency situation.
-If you see someone showing these symptoms, call 911 immediately:
+Heatstroke is an emergency situation.
+If you see someone showing the following symptoms, call 911 immediately:

 - Excessive sweating or very hot, dry, red skin